 We consider the following version of HPC detection conjecture, which was introduced and studied in the literature \citep{zhang2018tensor,brennan2020reducibility}. \begin{Conjecture}[HPC detection conjecture] Suppose $d\geq 2$ is a fixed integer.
-If
+Suppose

-for any sequence of polynomial-time tests $\{\phi \}_N: G \to \{0,1\}$, $\liminf_{N \to \infty} \bbP_{H_0} \left(\phi(G) = 1\right) + \bbP_{H_1} \left(\phi(G) = 0\right) > 1/2$. \end{Conjecture} \cite{zhang2018tensor} observed that spectral method solves HPC detection efficiently if $\kappa = \Omega(\sqrt{N})$ but fails when $\kappa = N^{1/2 - \epsilon}$ for any $\epsilon>0$.
-Recently, it has also been shown that many class of powerful algorithms, including metropolis algorithms and low-degree polynomial algorithms, fail to solve the HPC detection problem in polynomial time under the conjectured hard regime \citep{luo2020tensor,brennan2020reducibility}.
-Several open questions on HPC detection, in particular, whether HPC detection is equivalently hard as PC detection is discussed in \cite{luo2020open}.
-The HPC detection conjecture has been used to establish the computational limits for a number of problems, including subtensor detection and recovery \citep{luo2020tensor}, tensor PCA \citep{brennan2020reducibility} and isotonic regression for multiway comparison data \citep{pananjady2020isotonic}.
+Then, for any sequence of polynomial-time tests $\{\phi \}_N: G \to \{0,1\}$, $\liminf_{N \to \infty} \bbP_{H_0} \left(\phi(G) = 1\right) + \bbP_{H_1} \left(\phi(G) = 0\right) > 1/2$. \end{Conjecture} \cite{zhang2018tensor} observed that spectral method solves HPC detection efficiently if $\kappa = \Omega(\sqrt{N})$ but fails when $\kappa = N^{1/2 - \epsilon}$ for any $\epsilon>0$.
+Recently, it has also been shown that many classes of powerful algorithms, including metropolis algorithms and low-degree polynomial algorithms, fail to solve the HPC detection problem in polynomial time under the conjectured hard regime \citep{luo2020tensor,brennan2020reducibility}.
+Several open questions on HPC detection---in particular, whether HPC detection is equivalently hard as PC detection---are discussed in \cite{luo2020open}.

-With the HPC detection hardness conjecture, we have the following computational lower bound for high-order clustering in tensor block model. \begin{Theorem}[Computational Lower Bound] Consider the tensor block model \eqref{eq:model-tensor} under the parameter regime \eqref{eq:comp limit region} and Conjecture \ref{conj: hardness of tensor clique detection}.
-If $\gamma < -d/2 =:\gamma_{\comp}$, then for any polynomial time estimator $(\hat{z}_1, \ldots, \hat{z}_d)$, we have
+With the HPC detection hardness conjecture, we have the following computational lower bound for high-order clustering in the tensor block model. \begin{Theorem}[Computational Lower Bound] Consider the tensor block model \eqref{eq:model-tensor} under the parameter regime \eqref{eq:comp limit region} and Conjecture \ref{conj: hardness of tensor clique detection}.
+If $\gamma < -d/2 =:\gamma_{\comp}$, then for any polynomial-time estimator $(\hat{z}_1, \ldots, \hat{z}_d)$, we have

 \end{Theorem} Combining Theorems \ref{thm:HLloyd}, \ref{thm:mcr-lower-bound}, and \ref{thm:computational-lower-bound}, we have finished the proof for the informal statement of Theorem \ref{thm:informal} and established the phase transition diagram of Figure \ref{fig:phase-transition} in the introduction section.
-These results give us the whole picture on the statistical and computational limits of the high-order clustering in tensor block model.
+These results render the whole picture of the statistical and computational limits of the high-order clustering in the tensor block model.